tazama-lf/docs/Technical/Release-Management/Central-and-Caller-Release-Flow.md

 No. Sync continues for day-to-day CI and Docker caller stubs.
 Full release callers are installed only where the release list says they are needed.

-### Is human approval still required?
+### Is team approval still required?

 Yes for release PRs (unless a team later enables auto-merge policies).
-Automation prepares and publishes; people still approve the content going onto `main`.
+Automation prepares and publishes; team members still approve the content going onto `main`.

 ### What if a release PR already exists and we run the step again?